ggeorgovassilis/spring-rest-invoker/README.md

 You might want to send JSON to a REST service via an HTTP POST request.
 Method arguments annotated with @ReqeustBody are serialized into JSON and sent to the remote service.
 If there is only a single method argument annotated with @RequestBody, then that argument is serialized and sent over.
 If multiple arguments are annotated, then each @RequestBody needs to be accompanied by a @RequestParam which specifies the field name of the object.

-In an idea world we wouldn't need @RequestParam because the invoker would, supposedly, be able to read method argument names and pick URL parameter names accordingly; in Java that's suprisingly hard to do since the reflection API does not expose method argument names.
+In an ideal world we wouldn't need @RequestParam because the invoker would, supposedly, be able to read method argument names and pick URL parameter names accordingly; in Java that's suprisingly hard to do since the reflection API does not expose method argument names.

 For example: